uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/3-coding-assignments.md

 In short exercises like the one above, it is sometimes enough to look at the code and figure out why it is not working.
 However, for more complex code, you will want to follow a more rigorous approach.
 You should make a hypothesis about what might be wrong and use **print statements** to print out key values to help you verify or disprove your hypothesis.
 Output from the VS Code Python **linter**, found in the "Problems" section of a terminal window, can sometimes reveal errors in logic and style.

 Finally, you can find a lot of tips on how to debug your code in the CS Department's [Debugging Guide](https://uchicago-cs.github.io/debugging-guide/).
-A detailed explanation of how to use **VS Code's built-in debugger** may be found in the [Advanced Section](../advanced/index.md) of the lab.

 ### Automated Tests

-After you've done some manual testing, and get the sense that your function seems to be working for, at least, a few simple inputs, you should try running the automated tests.
+After you've done some manual testing, and get the sense that your function seems to be working for at least a few simple inputs, you should try running the automated tests.
 The tests could reveal that there are still issues with your function and, at that point, you could repeat the same process we described above.
 The important thing is that you always have an idea in your head about how your code works, and don't make random changes that you don't fully understand.

 For automated testing, CAPP 30121 will use the `pytest` framework.
 (Pytest is available on the remote Linux servers.)
-To run our automated tests, you will use the `py.test` command from the Linux command line (not from within `ipython3`).
+To run our automated tests, you will use the `pytest` command from the Linux command line (not from within `ipython3`).
 We recommend opening a second terminal in VS Code for running this command, which will allow you to go back and forth easily between testing code by hand in `ipython3` in one terminal window and running the test suite using `py.test` in the other.
 (When we work on assignments, we usually have three windows open: the file we're editing, a terminal for experimenting in ipython3, and another terminal for running the automated tests.)

 For example, to run all the tests for `add_one_and_multiply`, you can run the following command from the Linux command-line: